 What is Co-Parenting Therapy?
-And How to Get StarteD
+And How to Get Started

 Co-parenting therapy is a thoughtful, customized approach to supporting families as they navigate the challenges of raising children in a shared environment—whether parents are together, separated, divorced, or part of a blended family.
 Every family has its own set of dynamics, and what works for one may not work for another.